Health Sciences and the Test of Essential Academic Skills (TEAS): Limited On-Campus Testing and Remote Test Option

 2. Familiarize yourself with the Proctorio platform.
 ATI has partnered with Proctorio to virtually proctor assessments.
 Proctorio is a remote proctoring platform that uses machine learning to proctor students from wherever they may be.
 Be sure to watch the Student Proctorio Process Video also be sure to review the Proctorio Quick Start Guide.

-6. Student may print a copy of your test results to submit with your program application by using your ATI log in credentials to access.
+5. You may print a copy of your test results to submit with your program application by using your ATI log-in credentials.
 Scores will be processed into your student account within 3 days of test completion.

-Student questions about this process can be emailed to email@example.com or can call 321-433-5938 and leave a message if needed.
+Student questions about the on-campus or remote TEAS process can be emailed to email@example.com or you can call 321-433-5938 and leave a message if needed.